HPAI-BSC/neural_patterns_abstractions/README.md

 ### Fourth Step
 This code is in: /gpfs/projects/bsc28/semantic_transfer_scripts/code/embedding_reader.py

-In this step we extract the more representatives features for each of the synsets selected.
+In this step we extract the features with more than the 50% of images with value one on the embedding for each one of the synsets selected.

+This way is expected to obtain a list of the features that represent the synset the most.

+**Input**:  One embedding per synset selected.

+**Output**: A npz file with the representative features per synset. his file also has a dictionary with the layer architecture.